yamathcy/DeformableMIR/README.md

-# DeformableMI
+# Deformable Convolution for Singing Technique Classification

-deformable convolution for technique identification
+Based on WandB and PyTorch Lightning